UBC Old Boys Ravens: History

 Canadian International, NA 4 and Canada 7's players who have worn the Ravens colors, include Preston Wiley, Garth Henrikson, Leigh Hillier, Rob Greig, Andrew Bibby, Larry Chung, Doug Tate, Ray Banks, Chris LeFevre, Colin McKenzie, John Robertsen, Paul Monaghan, Pat Palmer, Eddie Evans, John Hutchinson, Dan Jackart, Norm Hadley, Danny Nikas, Paul White, Jason Hartley, Troy MacDonald, Colin Robertson, Kyle Nichols, Trevor Hammond, Mike Armstrong, Jeff Bovis, Kevin Wirachowki, Mark Reid, Jim Yeganegi, John Morelatto, Pat Desaulles, Joey Alexis, Jesse Fender and Morgan Jones.
 Jim Douglas (also the current Canada players rep) played at the 2003 World Cup, and Mike Burak at the 2007 World Cup campaigns, respectively.
 Stan McKeen unfortunately fell prey to injury just before leaving for the 2007 World cup in France but continues as one of Canada's leading players.
 He left the Ravens to play professional rugby in Europe.

-A steady stream of players from the Ravens junior ranks has filled many Canadian age grade teams: U 17, U 19, U 20 and U 21.
-In fact the Old Boys had the greatest representation of any club in the country on a recent Canada U 19 tour.
-Significantly this team also featured “a second generation” player in Garth Hendrickson's son Benz.
+A stream of players from the Ravens junior ranks has filled many Canadian age grade teams: U 17, U 19, U 20 and U 21.
+Significantly, this team also featured “a second generation” player in Garth Hendrickson's son Benz.

 Raven women have also earned representative honours.
 Hooker Lesley MacKenzie earned selection to the Canadian Women's World Cup in Edmonton in 2005.

-The club continues to build for the future running a thriving Mini Rugby Program on Sunday mornings on the hallowed Jericho turf.
-Playing in their Raven jerseys, four to fourteen year-olds can be seen learning rugby skills preparing to take the Raven club on to future rugby glory.
+The club operates a youth rugby program on Sunday mornings at Jericho.
+The program serves children aged four to fourteen, who wear the team's jerseys while learning basic rugby skills to prepare for future participation in the club.

 In May 2018, the club won their first Rounsefell Cup in 24 years, defeating the UBC Thunderbirds 16-10.
 The Ravens side that day featured 10 former UBC T-Birds, including Nick Waggot, who forced a knock-on resulting in the final whistle when UBC were threatening to score.

 The Ravens followed their 2018 championship by winning the inaugural Canadian Rugby Club Championships, hosted at Klahanie Park.
 The Ravens attack was led by player of the tournament Aaron McLelland and Connor Braid, who joined the team for the tournament.

 On May 4, 2019, the Ravens defended the Rounsefell Cup by beating Burnaby Lake 30-22.
 Earlier that day, the Rippers won the Premier Reserve championship, led by captain Benji Couling.

+The Ravens won back to back to back Rounsefell Cups in 2024, 2025 and 2026, continuing the trend of the cup only being won by either the Ravens or the T-Birds, dating back to 2015.

+Women's Team

+The UBC Old Boys women's team was resurrected in 2025, after last playing in 2009.
+For the first season back, in 2025-26, the club is only playing exhibition games, but they plan to have a team ready for a full season for 2026-27.
+The team is coached by Jake Thiel.